 The needs and abilities of individual pupils are clearly identified, through a range of assessments, in order to place them in the most appropriate learning environment within school.
 The majority of pupils are withdrawn from the mainstream class for maths and English to work in a smaller group.
 These groups are planned for by Teachers of the Deaf, with a focus on specific language and communication needs.
 Pupils who are working within age related expectations are supported within the mainstream classroom.
-These lessons are delivered by both teachers and specialist support staff within the Resources Provision.
-Appropriate provision is made for all communication needs, including signed support where it is needed.
+These lessons are delivered by both teachers and specialist support staff within the Resourced Provision.
+Appropriate provision is made for all communication needs, including access through BSL where it is needed.
 Other children work within the mainstream class for core subjects and are supported by specialist support staff.
 Teachers of the Deaf liaise with mainstream staff to ensure that planning is appropriate for the needs of these children and that suitable and appropriate resources are provided.
 Most pupils spend some or all of their time within the mainstream class in the afternoons for Creative Curriculum.
 These pupils are again supported by staff from within the Resourced Provision.
 If it is considered appropriate, then pupils may also be withdrawn from class in the afternoon in order that the curriculum can be more closely matched to their learning needs within a smaller group.

 The placement of pupils remains flexible and is regularly reviewed in order to make changes with regards to the placement and grouping of individuals where their needs may have changed.

 Pupils who use BSL receive weekly sessions, both in small groups and on a 1:1 basis, with the Deaf Instructor in order to develop their signing skills.
 The Deaf Instructor also has a key role in supporting BSL users within the mainstream class.

 All Resourced Provision pupils remain an integral part of their mainstream classes and are fully involved in wider learning through such things as visitors in school and educational visits to other places.